Mike-4-prog/Mandy-Bikeshares_sql/README.md

 ## TOMAN BIKE SHARE EXPLORATORY DATA ANALYSIS
 ### PROJECT OVERVIEW
 ---
 This is an End to End Exploratory Data Analysis project for Toman Bike share.
 The project seeks to answer key performance metrics from the datasets available for informed business decision-making.
-One significant aspect of this analysis is to provide key recommendation regarding the prospects of raising prices for Bike rentals and forcasting market ooutcomes with data.
+One significant aspect of this analysis is to provide key recommendation regarding the prospects of raising prices for Bike rentals and forcasting market outcomes with data.

 [Dasboard](2021 Toman Bike-share Performance Metrics)